Manasha-1204/PlantPulse/README.md

 ## Project Overview

 PlantPulse is designed to monitor environmental conditions and automate irrigation in real-time.
 Using an array of sensors and communication modules, this system collects data on soil moisture, temperature, and humidity, processes it, and takes appropriate actions to maintain optimal growing conditions.
-The project integrates hardware components like Arduino Mega 2560, ESP 8266, soil moisture sensors, a water pump, and DHT11 temperature and humidity sensors with software tools like Firebase and Flutter.
+The project integrates hardware components like NodeMCU ESP 8266, soil moisture sensors, a water pump, and DHT11 temperature and humidity sensors with software tools like Firebase and Flutter.

 ## Repository Structure